kyverno/website/content/en/docs/Installation/_index.md

 ### Notes for ArgoCD users

-When deploying this chart with ArgoCD you will need to enable `Replace` in the `syncOptions`, and you probably want to ignore diff in aggregated cluster roles (aggregated cluster roles are built by aggregating other cluster roles in the cluster and are dynamic by nature, therefore desired and observe states cannot match).
+When deploying the Kyverno Helm chart with ArgoCD, you will need to enable `Replace` in the `syncOptions`.
+You probably want to also ignore diff in aggregated cluster roles (aggregated cluster roles are built by aggregating other cluster roles in the cluster and are dynamic by nature, therefore desired and observe states cannot match).

-You can do so by following instructions in these pages of ArgoCD documentation:
+You can do so by following instructions in these pages of the ArgoCD documentation:

 - [Enable Replace in the syncOptions](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#replace-resource-instead-of-applying-changes)
 - [Ignore diff in aggregated cluster roles](https://argo-cd.readthedocs.io/en/stable/user-guide/diffing/#ignoring-rbac-changes-made-by-aggregateroles)

 ArgoCD uses Helm only for templating but applies the results with `kubectl`.
 Unfortunately `kubectl` adds metadata that will cross the limit allowed by Kubernetes.
 Using `Replace` overcomes this limitation.
 Another option is to use server-side apply, supported in ArgoCD v2.5+.

 Below is an example of an ArgoCD Application manifest that should work with the Kyverno Helm chart: